Mark Zuckerberg's ghostly, terrifying sunblock photo finds new life on his surfboard

-Back in April, Facebook founder Mark Zuckerberg was photographed on vacation in Hawaii looking like the Joker, or Commander Data, or a mime, with his face absolutely slathered in white sunscreen.
-In an Instagram Live discussion at the time, the billionaire said he was trying to hide from the paparazzi, ruefully noting it didn't work.
+In April, photographers caught Facebook founder Mark Zuckerberg on vacation in Hawaii absolutely slathered in sunscreen and looking like the Joker, or Commander Data, or a mime.
+In an Instagram Live discussion at the time, the billionaire said he was trying to hide from the paparazzi, ruefully noting the ploy did not work.

 But rather than pretend that creepy photo doesn't exist, Zuckerberg is putting it out there again for all to see.
 He's had the image copied as a design on his surfboard, and shared it on Instagram on Wednesday.